frankgiordano/PlatformTracker/README.md

       1 hour starting since start date time or until last Chronology update.
 (From Email RCPT dropdown in Incident Detail screen)
       2 hours starting since start date time or until last Chronology update.
 (EscalatedDist)

-These notifications are not sent between 9pm - 8am, and they are meant to be warning notifications to the front line support team.
+These notifications are meant to notify a front line team about OPEN incidents that have not been updated for a while.

+These notifications are not sent during off hours or the weekend.

 For instance, the every 55 minute notification is an early warning notification to the front line team indicating the need for an update.
 If no update occurs, then additional team members will be notified at the 1 hour mark for a need of an update.
 At this point, at the 2 hour mark if no update has occurred an escalated team will be notified.

 Setup the distributions accordingly.